Port of Hull: Alexandra Dock

 A pier onto the Humber Estuary (West Wharf) was added in 1911, the pier was 1350 ft long with an 18 ft minimum depth of water at spring tides and was equipped with electric conveyors for the transportation of coal.

 Alexandra Dock closed in 1982, at which time the connection to the rail network was removed.
 In 1991, the dock re-opened but without a rail connection.

 In the early 1990s, part of the port land was developed as a dredged aggregate marine terminal and plant, operated as Humber Sand and Gravel Co. (est. 1993), a joint venture between Hanson (formerly ARC) and CEMEX. a concrete batching plant was built on the dock land in the late 1990s for Ready Mix Concrete Ltd. (later CEMEX UK Materials).

 In the 1990s, development of a riverside container terminal, Quay 2000, was proposed.
 The scheme, later named Quay 2005, was to be built at the site of the West Wharf.
 A public enquiry was required, due to objections from residents of the Victoria Dock Village.
 The inspector recommended refusal of the scheme, but the decision was over-ruled by the Department of Transport, and the project gained approved in December 2005.
-The Associated British Ports (Hull) Harbour Revision Order 2006 allowing the work came into effect in 2006.
+The Associated British Ports (Hull) Harbour Revision Order 2006 (SI 2006/1135) allowing the work came into effect in 2006.
 Construction of the facility, renamed Hull Riverside Container Terminal, was initially planned to be complete by 2008; construction of the terminal was delayed, and the scheme was later adapted to attract an offshore wind power business to the port.
 (See § Green Port Hull.)

 As of 2010 the dock handled cargoes including aggregates, bulk agricultural products, bulk chemicals and wood, and also had a Ro-Ro terminal.